pryv/dev-test-results/README.md

 ### Check duplicates test references

-run: `node code/check-duplicates.js` to print duplicate and missing/invalid test references.
+run: `yarn check-duplicates` to print duplicate and missing/invalid test references from the passed tests. **This ignores failures and pending.**